Feb 1, 2018, 12:22pm EST

 Specific programs planned for the center include:

-LGBTQ+: designed to specifically address the unique substance abuse, sexual health and co-occuring mental health issues for those individuals identifying as lesbian, gay, bisexual, transgender and all other non-hetero-normative conforming persons.
+LGBTQ+: designed to specifically address the unique substance abuse, sexual health and co-occurring mental health issues for those individuals identifying as lesbian, gay, bisexual, transgender and all other non-hetero-normative conforming persons.

 Seeking Safety: An empirically studied, integrative treatment approach developed specifically for patients suffering from post-traumatic stress disorder and substance abuse.

 Complex Trauma Group: A program led by a licensed trauma therapist that intertwines dialectical behavioral therapy and mindfulness to guide individuals through the process of learning new skills and healing.

 “We cannot overstate the dire need in addressing the substance abuse crisis in the greater eastern Pennsylvania area with a tangible and proven solution,” said Eliott Wolbrom, chief marketing officer of Footprints To Recovery. “ We are ecstatic at the opportunity to open our brand new facility in Wayne.
 Our facility has been purposely outfitted to speak to our patients, largely 18-35 years old, and will give them a relatable and comfortable space to heal and transform.
 We look forward to collaborating with businesses and organizations in the area as well as local and state governments on tackling the area’s addiction crisis head on.”